lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

     Both commands can __only__ be executed in the background (using "Execute Line/Selection (Background > r_res)") because the Rdaemon will call TextMate via `mate -w`.

--   __I cannot use non-Latin and non-ASCII letters as labels in Quartz__

-    Non-ASCII but Latin letters should be displayed in a PDF plot correctly.
-Up to now it is not possible to use non-Latin letters in any graphical devices easily.
+-   __`pipe('pbcopy')` or '|pbcopy' doesn't work__

+    Each command which writes something to a pipe __must__ be executed by using “Execute Selection”
+    <button>&#x2305;</button>.
+Otherwise nothing will be written to the pipe.
+Please note if you want to  pipe something into the pasteboard you can use the command “Evaluate Selection/Line and Copy into Pasteboard” <button>⇧&#x2305;</button>.

 -   __How can I save a plot as JPEG, PNG, etc.__

     Open the "Graphic Manager" and press "Save" or open the current plot in "Preview" and choose "Save As".
+Since R 2.7 you can also use “R Quartz” window's menu to save the content.

 -   __Can I run more than one instance of Rdaemon?__